 Because the database manager role is so important, especially in large organizations that require management of voluminous amounts of data, companies tend to hire, train and then work hard to retain good database manager talent.
 “While the demand for database managers is currently not as strong as it is for other IT roles — such as network managers or mobile application developers — we do not see high turnover in the database manager role,” explains Chris Ferguson, Vice President of Technology Staffing Services and Legal Strategic Accounts for Robert Half Technology in Columbus, Ohio.

 The salaries of database managers reflect the growing importance organizations place on mining data that can help them operate more efficiently, grow their market share and predict trends.
-The salary midpoint for database managers is $129,500.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for database managers is $129,500.

 You can use the Robert Half Technology Salary Calculator to find salary information specific to your city.